Wedding at the Renaissance Hotel Minneapolis

 A Legacy from a glorious industrial period in Minnesota

 The first name of this train station was Minnesota Central Railroad.
-But in 1867 by the Chicago, Milwaukee, St. Paul and Pacific Depot, Freight House and Train Shed, bought it, and changed the name of the building.
+But in 1867, the Chicago, Milwaukee, St. Paul and Pacific Depot, Freight House and Train Shed bought it and changed the name of the building.
 The previous train shed was destroyed, and they constructed the actual building in 1899 with an Italianate renaissance style.
 The Renaissance Depot Minneapolis now belongs to the Marriott group.

 From Small to Large Ceremonies and Reception Rooms